The Bankrate promise

 What is combined LTV?

-If you already have a mortgage and want to apply for a second one, your lender will evaluate the combined LTV (CLTV) ratio, which factors in all of the loan balances on the property — the outstanding balance on the first mortgage, and now the second mortgage.
+If you already have a mortgage and want to apply for a second one, your lender will evaluate the combined LTV (CLTV) ratio.
+This factors in all of the loan balances on the property: the outstanding balance on the first mortgage, and now the second mortgage.

 Let’s say you have an outstanding balance of $250,000 on a home that is appraised at $500,000, and you want to borrow $30,000 in a home equity line of credit (HELOC) to pay for a kitchen renovation.
 Here’s a simple breakdown of the combined LTV ratio:

 If you have a HELOC and want to apply for another loan, your lender might look at a similar formula called the home equity combined LTV (HCLTV) ratio.
 This figure represents the total amount of the HELOC against the value of your home, not just what you’ve drawn from the line of credit.

 LTV and CLTV are similar figures; they both describe how much equity you have in your home versus how much you owe on it.
-The difference is the LTV takes into account only your primary mortgage (the one you bought the home with), while the CLTV factors in your first mortgage and any subsequent home-related debt, such as a HELOC or home equity loan.
+The difference is the LTV only accounts for your primary mortgage (the one you bought the home with), while the CLTV factors in your first mortgage and any subsequent home-related debt, such as a HELOC or home equity loan.